non25/svelte-tailwind-template/README.md

 ## Features

 - Bundled with Webpack 5
-- `@apply` and friends working in svelte component's style tags, should be called explicitly: `<style lang="postcss">`
+- `@apply` and friends working in svelte component's style tags, `lang=postcss` is not required
 - Same in `.pcss` files
 - Hot module replacement
-- Sane reload times - 700 avg ms for Tailwind in components, 250 avg ms for regular component css.
+- Sane reload times - 350 avg ms for Tailwind in components, 250 avg ms for regular component css.
 Tested on Ryzen 2500u capped at 2GHz
-- Prebuilding of Tailwind's unpurged global css in public to shorten reload times, made by running `npm run predev`
-- Skipping Tailwind imports in dev mode to improve reload times
-- Importing and purging Tailwind's css in production
+- Uses `@tailwindcss/jit` to get really good performance (thanks to WindiCSS and Girouette)

 ## Installation